Of the 3 Common Risk Tolerances, Where Do You Fall?Retirement Planning\Financial Planning\Financial Advisor Risk Tolerance

 Everything in life has risks.
 But your risk tolerance isn’t always the same.
-While there may be some areas where you can take a lot of risk, there are other areas where you really shouldn’t.
+While there may be some areas where you can take a lot of risks, there are other areas where you really shouldn’t.

 For example, when you go to an interview, you risk not getting the job.
 When you ask someone on a date, you risk rejection.
 When you start a new business, hobby or side-hustle, you risk failing.
 Maybe in these circumstances, you’re confident, not as afraid of failure or understand what the rejection will do for you.

 When it comes to investing, on the other hand, that may be completely different.
 Just because you may consider yourself a risk-taker, your financial future may not be something you want to gamble as aggressively.
 Financial planning risk is different.

 It’s easy to find a free, quick, 5-question risk questionnaire to see where your financial risk tolerance may fall, but those tests don’t even scratch the surface.
 The best way to find your true financial planning risk tolerance is to discuss your situation, your concerns, your goals and your short-term plans with a financial advisor you can trust.
 If you’re looking for a financial advisor in Baton Rouge, schedule a free, no-strings-attached conversation with us.
 At Align Wealth Partners, finding your true risk tolerance is at the heart of everything we do.

 No matter what you do with your money, there’s always risk involved.
 (Yes, even keeping your money in a savings account earning a guaranteed 1.5 percent return runs the risk of losing value due to inflation.)

 Let’s take a look at the types of risk tolerance and how it guides your decision-making process.